JeffDeCola/my-cheat-sheets/other/stem/technology/computer-manufacturers/dell-poweredge-rack-servers/poweredge-r730-cheat-sheet/README.md

 ## CONFIGURE IDRAC

-iDRAC (Integrated Dell Remote Access Controller) is the R730's out-of-band management processor.
+iDRAC (Integrated Dell Remote Access Controller) is the R730's management processor.
 It runs independently of the main system and lets you control the server (power, BIOS, RAID, virtual console) over the network even when the OS is off or the server is powered down.

-iDRAC has its own dedicated ethernet port on the back of the R730 (labeled with a wrench icon), its own IP address, and its own login.
+iDRAC has its own dedicated ethernet port on the back of the R730, its own IP address, and its own login.

-Two ways to access iDRAC, ssh or browser.
+There are two ways to access iDRAC, ssh or browser.
-Default factory credentials are `root` / `calvin`. **Change these immediately on first access** via the web UI or `racadm set iDRAC.Users.2.Password <new-password>`.
+Default factory credentials are `root` / `calvin`.
 SSH'ing into iDRAC drops you into the `racadm` shell, **not** a Linux shell.
 Linux commands like `pvesm status` or `ls` will return `COMMAND NOT RECOGNIZED`.
 Only `racadm` commands work.

-Useful racadm commands
+Useful racadm commands.

 ```bash
 racadm getsysinfo               # Server info (model, service tag, IPs, BIOS)